top of page

 Following is one individual's perspective.

-Hi, my name is Wayne.
 I live in a small regional city.
 Located in Victoria, Australia.
 It is January of 2019 no health issues and fifty-nine years of age.
-I was working as a food industry employee on the factory floor involving physical work and long periods of standing.
+I am working as a food industry employee on the factory floor involving physical work and long periods of standing.
 Although physically demanding work, I had no problem carrying out work duties.
 I thought I should get a doctor's check-up.
 Something didn't feel right.

 Affecting Daily Life